gdraheim/docker-systemctl-replacement/INIT-DAEMON.md

 be in /etc/systemd/system/multi-user.target.wants/.

 The docker-systemctl-replacement knows about that and it is used.
-And as another hint: if you run the script as "systemctl.py init" then pressing Control-C will result in an interpretation of "systemctl halt" as well, so one can test the correct interpretion of the "wants".
+And as another hint: if you run the non-installed script as "systemctl.py init" then pressing Control-C will result in an interpretation of "systemctl halt" as well, so one can test the correct interpretion of the "wants".

 ## Installation as an init-replacement

-For the systemctl-replacement it is best to overwrite the original /usr/bin/systemctl because a number of tools call that indirectly to start/stop services.
+As for the systemctl replacement it is best to overwrite the original /usr/bin/systemctl because a number of tools call that indirectly to start/stop services.
 This is very true for Ansible's 'service' module.